alvoc/alvoc/docs/usage.md

    }
 ```

 Typically these are going to have to be custom to your experiment, but we provide the `constellations`command to simplify this procedure.
 It comes with 2 subcommands for generating constellations, either based on a provided nextstrain tree url, or from a multiple sequence alignment.
 For most cases, we typically recommend generating your own multiple sequence alignment, since Nexstrain has a limited set of pathogens.In addition, it may not capture all the lineage data necessary for your experiment.
+For reference, check the msa docs found [here](msa.md)

 <!-- termynal -->